How it works

 Launch of a FEDORA Digital Prize together with a Platform App enabling mobile donations and increased interactions with a larger audience.

-Launch of an online transnational tax-deductible giving system in collaboration with Transnational Giving Europe to benefit the cultural sector in Europe.
+Launch of an online transnational giving system in collaboration with Transnational Giving Europe that will allow simplified online cross-border donations and facilitate philanthropy across Europe

 Impact and statistics